 What is a Loop Electrosurgical Excision Procedure (LEEP), and why is it done?

 Suppose you have an abnormal cervical cancer screening result.
 Your health care professional may suggest that you have a loop electrosurgical excision procedure (LEEP) as part of the evaluation or treatment (see the FAQ085 Cervical Cancer Screening).
 LEEP is one way to remove abnormal cells from the cervix using a thin wire loop like a scalpel (surgical knife).
 An electric current is passed through the loop, which cuts away a thin layer of the cervix.

 Who gets this procedure?

-Your doctor may recommend the procedure if they notice changes to your cervix during a pelvic exam or if your Pap test results are abnormal.
+Your doctor may recommend this procedure if they notice changes to your cervix during a pelvic exam or if your Pap test results are abnormal.
 Abnormal cells could be benign growths (polyps), or they could be precancerous.
 If left untreated, precancerous cells may develop into cervical cancer.
 Removing the cells will allow your doctor to determine what they are and whether further observation or treatment is needed.
 Your doctor may also order a LEEP to diagnose and treat genital warts.
-Genital warts can be an indication of human papillomavirus (HPV), and HPV can increase your risk of developing cervical cancer.
+Genital warts can indicate human papillomavirus (HPV), and HPV can increase your risk of developing cervical cancer.

 Are there any risks?